worldline/angular-training/docs/src/pipes/README.md

 ```
 ## Practical work: format rating
 1. Create a `starRating` pipe using the CLI in the folder `app/pipes`.
 2. Implement the inside of the transform method so that a film's metascore is displayed with ★ to five ★★★★★ rating.
+Change the transform signature to make it more specific to your case.
 3. Use this pipe in the template of the `LoginFormComponent`.
 4. Commit